starichkov/quarkus-micro-service/README.md

 That's why there is also Dockerfile exists in the project root - it will expect uber jar to be copied to the container instead of multiple folders structure.

-## Official documentation mistakes

-- Quarkus documentation says that minimum version of Maven supported is `3.6.1`.
-But on deal `add-extension` is not working even on Maven `3.6.3`.
-  In fact, it works fine only with Maven `3.8.1`.

 ## License

 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).